srinivas-maddikunta/brightspot-cms/docs/developers-guide/customization/tools.rst

 Built-In Tools
 ~~~~~~~~~~~~~~

-Brightspot provides a comprehensive set of built-in tools that can be customized to best meet your needs.
+Brightspot provides a comprehensive set of built-in tools for customizing a site to best meet your needs.
 These tools include Editorial Workflows, MultiSite functionality, User Profiles, Custom Widgets, and Custom Brightspot Navigation.

 Profile Defaults
 ~~~~~~~~~~~~~~~~